da895/Reminder/what_is_asil_synopsys.md

----
-description: |
-    ASIL refers to Automotive Safety Integrity Level.
-It is a risk classification system defined by the ISO 26262 standard for the functional safety of road vehicles.
-Learn more.
-keywords: ASIL
-last-modified: '2020-9-02 11:16:06 AM'
-title: |
-    What is ASIL (Automotive Safety Integrity Level)? – Overview | Synopsys Automotive
-    What is ASIL (Automotive Safety Integrity Level)? – Overview | Synopsys Automotive
+#    What is ASIL (Automotive Safety Integrity Level)? – Overview | Synopsys
-viewport: 'width=device-width, initial-scale=1.0'
----

-What is ASIL? {#what-is-asil .page-title}
+What is ASIL?
 =============